Cherry Muffins

 I know a lot of people like donuts.
 And I’m definitely in the vegan donuts crowd!
 But I swoon for muffins, especially when berries are involved.
 Are you with me?

 I wanted to make this cherry muffin recipe easy, delicious, and affordable (fresh cherries are pricey).
-You don’t need to go to a bakery when it’s so easy to make homemade cherry muffins recipes at home.
+You don’t need to go to a bakery when it’s so easy to make homemade cherry muffin recipes at home.

 You can find the full printable recipe, including ingredient quantities, below.
 But first, here are some explanations of ingredients and steps to help you make this recipe perfect every time.

-• Cornstarch — I use cornstarch alongside flour because cornstarch can improve the texture of baked goods.
+• Cornstarch: I use cornstarch alongside flour because cornstarch can improve the texture of baked goods.

 I love recipes with frozen cherries because it makes cooking with cherries much easier.
 This from a woman who used to have a cherry tree in her yard!
 I would spend hours picking and pitting those cherries.
 Trust me, frozen cherries are great!